AmbientRun/Ambient/docs/src/tutorials/game/1_package.md

 # Chapter 1: Creating a package

-To create a new Ambient project, type the following in your terminal of choice:
+To create a new Ambient project, type the following in your terminal of choice after having [installed Ambient](../../user/installing.md):

 ```sh
 ambient new my_project